Living in Storage Units: Legal Implications and Alternatives

 Housing cost reduction strategies

-reduce utility costs through conservation measures. -
+- Energy efficiency reduce utility costs through conservation measures.

-work with a nonprofit financial counselor to comfortably manage overall finances.
+- Financial counseling work with a nonprofit financial counselor to comfortably manage overall finances.

 Conclusion